-Shares in quoted limited liability companies and equity funds are valued at 75% (65% as of the income year 2020) of quoted value as of 1 January of the year after the relevant income year for net wealth tax purposes.
+As of the income year 2021 shares in quoted limited liability companies and equity funds are valued at 55% of quoted value as of 1 January of the year after the relevant income year for net wealth tax purposes.
 If quoted both on the Norwegian and a foreign stock exchange, the Norwegian stock exchange value will be applicable.
 If not quoted, the basis for taxation is, as a rule, the company’s net taxable value for wealth tax purposes as of 1 January of the income year in question.
 The basis for taxation of non-quoted shares in foreign companies is, as a starting point, the assumed market value of the shares as of 1 January of the assessment year.

 There are no payroll taxes other than national insurance contributions and financial activities tax (see below).

 Employers are subject to pay employers' national insurance contributions on the employees’ gross salary.
 The employers’ contribution rate varies between 0% and 14.1% based on the municipality of the head office of the business.
 The contribution shall be reported and paid on a bimonthly basis.

 Financial activities tax